+I am NOT suggesting going to work or school sick!
+Obviously, one should stay home.
+However, people do have allergies and sneezing is a natural part of life, so be prepared for when the sneeze comes.
 Bring a box of tissues to work.
 Send kids to school with their own tissue stash.
 DO NOT depend on the teacher to provide them.
 After 20 years in a classroom the big ACHOOO, the covered nose, and the urgently flapping hand indicating tissue SOS is all too familiar.

 - Check expiration dates.
 If it is outdated, chuck it.
 I know some people say “companies put dates on products to make you buy more” but do keep in mind that products don’t last forever and the chemical components change over time.
 Since things expire, I don’t suggest buying in bulk for anything in the medicine cabinet except for maybe band-aids, which don’t expire and one can never have enough of those.

 - Take stock.
 Do you have medicine to relieve cold and flu symptoms?
 Allergy medication?
 Throat lozenges?
 Pain relief?
 Gastrointestinal relief?
 Children’s products?
 Add anything you need to your list.

 Besides your tissues and medicinal relief I recommend having on hand:

 - Neti pot.
 It looks like an Aladdin lamp.
 You fill it with warm salty water.
 Lean over the sink with your head tipped and pour water into one nostril.
 Then blow to expel all the gunk into the sink.
 I learned about this years ago when I took a yoga class.
 Google a video to for a more visual explanation.